Balsamic Tomatoes and Spinach - tangy sweet balsamic tomatoes with onion and spinach for a perfect side for breakfast, lunch or dinner.

 - ROASTED BUTTERNUT SQUASH AND TOMATO RISOTTO

-or head on over to my Full Recipe Index with over 850 delicious Slimming World and Weight Watchers recipes all fully searchable by meal type, ingredients, syn value and smart points etc
+or head on over to my Full Recipe Index with over 850 delicious Slimming Eats and Weight Watchers recipes all fully searchable by meal type, ingredients, value and smart points etc

 You can also subscribe to Slimming Eats so that you never miss any new updates.